sindresorhus/p-queue/readme.md

 Type: `boolean`\
 Default: `false`

-Whether the task must finish in the given interval or will be carried over into the next interval count.
+If `true`, specifies that an incomplete `Promise` should be carried over into the next interval and counted against the `intervalCap`.
+If `false`, an incomplete promise will continue to run independent of the next interval and will not count towards the `intervalCap`.

 ### queue